The mother of all states of the kagome quantum antiferromagnet

-where $H_{XXZ0}(\Delta)$ is the $XXZ0$ Hamiltonian on a triangle $\Delta$, as long as the vertices can be colored by three colors with no two connected vertices being assigned the same color.
-Among the many lattices that fall into this classification, the prominent ones are the kagome, hyperkagome, triangular, Shastry-Sutherland (at $J_2/J_1=2$), saw-tooth, zig-zag ladder, and icosidodecahedron lattices, some of which are illustrated, with prototypical three-colorings, in Fig.~\ref{fig:lattices}.
-On the zig-zag ladder, our result overlaps at a special choice of parameters with a different analytically solvable Hamiltonian previously reported by Ref.~\cite{Batista}.
-While our ground states are exact analytic solutions on any such lattice, only on the kagome and hyper-kagome is their degeneracy macroscopic.
+where $H_{XXZ0}(\Delta)$ is the $XXZ0$ Hamiltonian on a triangle $\Delta$, as long as its vertices can be colored by three colors with no two connected vertices being assigned the same color.
+Some three-colorable lattices with representative three-colorings are shown in Fig.~\ref{fig:lattices}.
+Our general result overlaps the $XXZ0$ point on the triangular lattice of Ref.~\cite{Momoi} and a different analytically solvable Hamiltonian on the zig-zag ladder of Ref.~\cite{Batista}.

-Finally, we consider how the $XXZ0$ point on the kagome lattice is embedded in the wider kagome phase diagram showing its relation to the previously discovered spin liquid at the Heisenberg point~\cite{White_Kagome} as well as nearby $q=0$ and $\sqrt{3} \times \sqrt{3}$ phases; our results from ED suggest that there are not one but two different spin liquids which transition at the Heisenberg point.
+Finally, we show how the $XXZ0$ point on the kagome lattice is embedded in the wider phase diagram demonstrating its relation to the previously discovered spin-liquid at the Heisenberg point~\cite{White_Kagome,Depenbrock_Kagome,Jiang_Balents} as well as nearby magnetically ordered phases; our results suggest an additional intermediate phase transition in the middle of the spin-liquid region.